 Learn more about who we are, what we do, and our investment capabilities in your region.

-Christopher C. Womack has served as a Non-Executive Director of Invesco since 2021.
-He is a member of the Audit Committee, Nomination and Corporate Governance Committee, and Compensation Committee.
+Sir Nigel Sheinwald has served as a Non-Executive Director of our company since 2015 and is a member of the Audit Committee, Nomination and Corporate Governance Committee and Compensation Committee.

 Public company board experience

 Sir Nigel currently serves as a director of Oxford Instruments plc (sustainability committee (Chair), nomination, remuneration and audit and risk committees) and previously served on the Board of Directors of Royal Dutch Shell plc from 2012 to 2021.